cimasim89/flat-file-creator/README.md

   name: string

   /**
-   * The total dimension that the field will have in the generated file;
+   * The total dimension that the field will have in the generated file */
-   */
   size: number